Ina Balin: Television

-She appeared with Joseph Cotten, Fernando Lamas and Dean Jagger in the 1969 made-for-television movie The Lonely Profession.
+She appeared with Joseph Cotten, Fernando Lamas, and Dean Jagger in the 1969 television movie The Lonely Profession.

 Stage

 Balin did summer stock, which led to roles on Broadway.
 She first starred on Broadway in Compulsion, portraying Ruth.
 In 1959, she had the role of Alice Black in the comedy A Majority of One.

 Film

 In 1959, Balin landed her first film role in The Black Orchid.
 She was Paul Newman's love interest in the 1960 screen adaptation of From the Terrace.
 In 1961, she appeared as Pilar Graile in The Comancheros with John Wayne and Stuart Whitman.
 Co-starring with Jerry Lewis in the 1964 hit comedy The Patsy, Balin also had a secondary part in 1965's The Greatest Story Ever Told.
 She also co-starred with Elvis Presley in his 1969 film Charro!
 She co-starred in the 1971 film The Projectionist.
-She also co-starred in the 1982 comedy The Comeback Trail, and she appeared in The Young Doctors, the 1961 hospital drama with Ben Gazzara, and Fredric March.
+She also co-starred in the 1982 comedy The Comeback Trail, and she appeared in The Young Doctors, the 1961 hospital drama with Ben Gazzara and Fredric March.